-Form that is provided by the board and that shall indicate completion of at
+Form that is provided by the board and that shall indicate completion of complete

 B. A practitioner shall be exempt from the continuing competency requirements for the first biennial renewal following the date of initial licensure in Virginia.

-D. The board shall periodically conduct a representative
+D. The board shall periodically conduct a random audit

-of at least one to two percent of its active licensees to
+at least one to two percent of its active licensees to determine

 completed Continued Competency Activity and Assessment Form and all